Is cornstarch on your quarantine food shopping list?

 Making eggless puddings using cornstarch is a deep-rooted tradition in the Middle East and it is called Muhalabeya.

 This gluten-free dessert took no more than 20 minutes of active time, plus a couple of hours to chill in the fridge.

 To cut through the richness of coconut cream, I served the dessert with a tangy apricot sauce.
-It is that glistening orange pool on which lays the coconut pannacotta (see the photo below).
+This is the glistening orange pool that the coconut pannacotta lays on (see the photo below).

-To make the apricot sauce, I blended some water with dried apricot and thickened it over low heat, while mixing in the same magic powder—cornstarch.
+To make the apricot sauce, I blended some water with dried apricots and thickened it over low heat while mixing in the same magic powder—cornstarch.

 You can leave the dessert as is, or garnish it with whatever you like.
 In my version, I used toasted coconut flakes and crushed pistachios to add some crunch to the velvety pudding texture.

 This dessert was the just-right “Friday Night Treat” after a long week of homeschooling.

 While many of us stopped counting our days in the quarantine, we should continue counting our blessings.